 In the past two days, over 19,000 LinkedIn users have been looking at companies who are currently hiring in Canada.
 This means thousands of workers will be looking to join companies in the following weeks and months.
 From those looking to change their career path entirely following the Great Resignation of 2021, to those ready to return to an in-person setting, workers are sure to be heading your way for their next job interview very shortly.
 So, how will you make the most of this wave of workers who are potentially headed your way?
 How about asking them new questions to ensure you’re getting the best candidates out there?
 Or even, asking them questions that focus on them as an individual to show you care about their well-being and want them to succeed as much as they do?

-Here are our top 5 questions you can ask in your next job interview (in no particular order)!
+Here are my top 5 questions you can ask in your next job interview (in no particular order)!

 Questions to ask your candidates for better interviews

 1. Tell me a bit about yourself